This section has information for Vermonters who rent their home or apartment from a landlord. A person who rents their home is called a tenant.

 A Note About Marijuana and Renting

 The new Vermont law does not change the terms of your lease.
 The new law does not change the program rules for tenants with federal rental assistance.
 If you are unsure, check your lease or program rules or talk to your landlord or housing authority.
-You can also contact us at Vermont Law Help.
+You can also contact us for help.
+Your information will be sent to Legal Services Vermont, which screens requests for help for both Vermont Legal Aid and Legal Services Vermont.